-Remark: OM = Organic Matter; TN = Total Nitrogen; TP = Total Phosphorus; TK = Total Potassium
+OM = Organic Matter; TN = Total Nitrogen; TP = Total Phosphorus; TK = Total Potassium

 Table 4 describes that physical and chemical properties of soil in these areas were not suitable for increasing the rice yields.
-The soil pH was very strong acid to - slightly acidic.
-Soil Organic Matter found in the soil of Yasothon province was low to slightly low, meanwhile, the other provinces were low to slightly high.
-Total Nitrogen, Phosphorus and Potassium remained at low to moderate levels.
-These findings are consistent with Saetung and Trelo-ges (2017b) who confirmed that the range of soil pH was 4.90 - 5.00.
+The soil pH was very strong acid to-slightly acidic.
+Soil organic matter found in the soil of Yasothon Province was low to slightly low; meanwhile, the other provinces were low to slightly high.
+Total nitrogen, phosphorus, and potassium remained at low to moderate levels.
+These findings are consistent with Saetung and Trelo-ges (2017b) who confirmed that the range of soil pH was 4.90-5.00.
 Moreover, Saetung and Trelo-ges (2017a) stated that soils fertility in TKRH area decreases from soil management after post-harvest and fertilizer use.

-From interviewing we found that the amount of fertilizers used in chemical rice production was approximately 5.72 kg/ha (2.80 to 9.60 kg/ha).
-Fertilizer behaviour of farmer is at least 1 to 2 times/crop cultivated that is based on budget, but it is not based on nutrients requirement of jasmine rice.
+From interviewing we found that the amount of fertilizers used in chemical rice production was approximately 5.72 kg/ ha (2.80 to 9.60 kg/ha).
+Fertilizer behavior of farmer is at least 1 to 2 times/crop cultivated that is based on budget, but it is not based on nutrients requirement of jasmine rice.
 At the same time, climate changes affect all precipitation quantities.
 Hence, the use of chemical fertilizer was reduced by 50 percent in 2019.
 This is consistent with the findings of Thai Central Chemical Public Company Limited (2019) who reported that insufficiency of rain during the annual rice cultivating period in the northeast region of Thailand has decreased the demand of chemical fertilizers.
 The limitation of fertilizer usage is rainfed because farmers will put it into the cultivated areas when it still has some water.
-On the other hand, the amount of fertilizer production consists of manure 1,000 kg., phosphate rock 25 kg., rice bran 2 kg. and water approximately 50% humidity.
+On the other hand, the amount of fertilizers used in organic rice production was approximately 6.58 kg/ha (0.00 to 16.00 kg/ha).
+The ratio of organic fertilizer production consists of manure 1000 kg, phosphate rock 25 kg, rice bran 2 kg, and water approximately 50% humidity.
 Then, it is left for 24 days for fermentation.
-One of the important things that help to decrease chemical fertilizer usage is high cost as seen the data in Table 5 and Figure 4.
+One of the important things that help to decrease chemical fertilizer usage is high cost as shown the data in Table 5 and Fig. 4.